TheRealAnonymous008/quartz/content/details/engineering/systems/Systems and Models.md

 * *Repeated experience furnishes our fundamental means of recognizing the regularity of relationship that constitutes pattern or organization*

 # Systems as Models
 * Systems are [[The Psychopathology of Everyday Things|conceptual models]] for the world around us.
 They usually have a strong congruence with the world.
-However, they often fall short of [[False Priors and Extension Neglect|representing]] the world fully
+However, they often fall short of [[False Priors|representing]] the world fully
 	* Systems fool us by presenting themselves as a series of events.
 	* We are less likely to be surprised if we see how events accumulate into dynamic patterns of behavior.
 	* *Behavior based models are more useful than event based ones* because they facilitate understanding of the underlying systems and have more predictive power.
 However, there are a few pitfalls